 Option 1: Satisfy upon admission to SCU

-- Submit TOEFL or IELTS score to the One-Stop: Enrollment Services Office, Schott Administration Bldg.
+- Submit TOEFL or IELTS score to the Office of the Registrar

 - If coursework is not equivalent to your language requirement, you will need to take the remaining courses here at SCU.
 If the courses are in a language not offered at SCU, you will need to begin a new language or complete these courses through an SCU approved Study Abroad program.
 You cannot transfer in courses from another college/university after you are admitted to SCU (unless through an SCU approved Study Abroad program Study Abroad).